Qihuiwang3/JID-4121-LMCFilm/README.md

 - Resolved an inconsistency in method connections between frontend and backend for the reservation process.

 #### Known Issues
-- We don't have GT official login in system
+- The GT SSO Login feature has not yet been implemented on the website.
 - UI inconsistencies in titles across the website require further attention.

 ## Version 0.3.0